 Often neglected, this nifty variation of the classic back squat forces your legs to go full quadzilla, plus it’s a killer for your core as your abs work overtime to provide extra stability.
 If form gets the best of you as fatigue kicks in with back squats, try this alternative as the nature of the movement forces you to remain more upright.

 - Begin in a squat rack, with a loaded bar level with your chest

 - Grab the bar in a clean grip position, a little wider than shoulder-width and step in close to the bar

 - Lower to a quarter squat stance with the bar level to your shoulders

 - Keeping the grip on the bar, raise your elbows forwards and upright as much as possible.
 Bar rests against your shoulders

 - Lift the bar, position feet shoulder-width apart and brace your core

-- Bend your legs to lower into a squat until parallel with the floor, knees should be directly over feet
+- Bend your legs to lower into a squat until parallel with the floor; knees should be directly over the feet

-- Drive back up to standing position and repeat
+- Drive back up to a standing position and repeat

 Fiendish Farmer’s Walk